Questions around health insurance coverage usually center on three components of medical care as part of a transition:

 On November 30, 2015, the Minnesota Departments of Commerce and Health issued an administrative bulletin confirming that health plans subject to their jurisdiction -- usually small-group or individual plans not purchased through MNsure -- may not exclude coverage for these treatments when medically necessary.
 While this is a critical protection for transgender Minnesotans, it does not address the whole range of insurance issues trans people may face.

 MNsure: Private plans within MNsure are expected to cover counseling, hormones, and medically-necessary surgeries for adults; for minors, counseling and medications should be covered.
+MNsure is an insurance exchange created pursuant to the Affordable Care Act; despite uncertainty about the applicability of 2016 ACA regulations, the federal government provides useful information for trans people seeking to enroll in exchange plans.
 Need help figuring out MNsure?
 LGBTQ-sensitive MNsure navigators are available at the Minnesota AIDS Project; you do NOT need to be affected by HIV to call.

 Medical Assistance (MA)/Minnesota Care: Counseling is covered for adults and minors.
 Medication is covered for adults, and for the few minors who have already had gender-confirmation surgery.
 Medically-necessary surgeries are currently covered for adults.
 In November 2016, a Ramsey County judge declared a prior MA surgery ban unconstitutional.
-For more information on what these programs cover, click here.
+For more information on what surgical procedures these programs cover, click here.
+DHS has also published information on the coverage for minors of testosterone and blockers in these programs.

 Employer plans: Employer plans tend to be all over the map.
 A key question is whether the employer’s plan is “fully-funded” or “self-insured”; this question may usually be answered by checking the plan document or with an employer’s human resources office.
 Fully-funded plans are generally subject to state law, and the Minnesota Department of Human Rights has concluded that health plans subject to state law may not arbitrarily exclude transition-related care.
 In contrast, larger employers (15+ employees) are often self-insured, and these plans are generally subject to federal law.
 Many believe that where such plans exclude coverage for transition care, they violate the Civil Rights Act of 1964.
 In at least one recent decision, the federal Equal Employment Opportunity Commission agreed.
 However, the Eighth Circuit Court of Appeals has held that even if this protection is available for trans employees, it is not available for employees’ trans dependents.